 author of The Lives of Bees

 "Bee People gently provides a synopsis not just of beekeeping, but the principals themselves.
 Dear reader, you *know* these people.
-They may have delightfully funnier names, but make no mistake, as you read, Mortimer has conjured the eccentric beekeepers from every corner of the world, including yours.
-Even more, Mortimer's journey into leadership positions is well-worth the price of the book as very few bee books will talk honestly about the need for structure and vision for an association to thrive in the 21st century."
+They may have delightfully funnier names, but make no mistake, as you read, Mortimer has conjured the eccentric beekeepers from every corner of the world, including yours."

 — Tammy Horn Potter